 anticipated around 17z Thursday morning.
 Moderate onshore flow

 around 15 knots will ease overnight becoming light.

 Ksfo bridge approach...similar to ksfo.

-high pressure strengthens over the eastern North Pacific.
+pressure remains over the eastern Pacific.
+Wind speeds increase

 Visit US at weather.Gov/sanfrancisco

 Follow US on facebook, twitter, and youtube at: